dhirajpatra/mailboxapi/README.md

 # mailboxapi #
-Mailbox REST API.
+Mailbox REST API with Laravel.
 This is a small E-mail client to manage internal messaging.
 I have been provided a simple prototype for a basic mailbox API in which the provided messages are listed.
 Each message can be marked as read and you can archive single messages.
 ### Used ###
 PHP 7.0, mysql 5.6, apache 2.4 in Ubuntu 16.04
 Laravel 5.2